-114.0 Ridiculous Paranoia: Since the time of Martin Luther, the Church has been paranoid about connecting good works to faith, as though this somehow diminishes the vitality of faith.
+114.0 Ridiculous Paranoia: Since the time of the Reformation, the Church has been unadvisedly paranoid about connecting good works to faith, as though this somehow diminishes the vitality of faith.
 However, in fact, works complete faith.

 James, in the second chapter of his epistle, makes it quite clear that this is true.
-He indicates that the expression of faith, in the form of works, is not only possible, but expected.
+He indicates that the expression of faith (influential humility before God), in the form of obedient works, is not only possible, but expected.
 He also indicates that a faith that cannot express itself in actions is "dead."
-His direction is that we are to experience a faith that does, indeed, express itself in obedient actions.
+The direction which James give us is that we are to experience a faith that does, indeed, express itself in obedient actions.

 He says it like this, "What does it profit, my brethren, if someone says he has faith but does not have works?
 Can faith save him?
 If a brother or sister is naked and destitute of daily food, and one of you says to them, 'Depart in peace, be warmed and filled,' but you do not give them the things which are needed for the body, what does it profit?
 Thus also faith by itself, if it does not have works, is dead.

 "But someone will say, 'You have faith, and I have works.'
 Show me your faith without your works, and I will show you my faith by my works.

 "You believe that there is one God.
 You do well.
 Even the demons believe and tremble!
 But do you want to know, O foolish man, that faith without works is dead?
 Was not Abraham our father justified by works when he offered Isaac his son on the altar?
 Do you see that faith was working together with his works, and by works faith was made perfect?
 And the Scripture was fulfilled which says, 'Abraham believed God, and it was accounted to him for righteousness.'
 And he was called the friend of God.